Thorington/portfolio/README.md

 ## Description

-_This website serves as a portfolio of webpages created so far at Epicodus and talks about some of the jobs I've had.
+_This website serves as a portfolio of webpages created so far at Epicodus.
 User should note that portfolio examples are incomplete and buggy, but hopefully this independent project won't be!_

 ## Setup/Installation Requirements